chucktilbury/Kata/README.md

 # expressions are not allowed.
 Expressions that evaluate to a float are
 # always true because floats theoretically can never be exactly zero.
 This
 # creates a runtime warning.
 The expression must evaluate to a boolean, a
-# signed or unsigned in order to be symantically valid.
+# signed or unsigned in order to be semantically valid.
 #
 while_definition
     = 'while' ( '(' ( expression )? ')' )?